vuchkov/sagenda-calendar-wp/readme.txt

 1. Download the booking plugin into the **/wp-content/plugins/** folder and activate the plugin.
 2. Create a free account on https://sagenda.net/Accounts/Register (setup your “bookable items” and events).
 3. Copy your token (from the backend of sagenda.net Settings / account settings) to your WordPress installation (backend of wp / Settings / Sagenda).
-4. Use the shortcode `[sagenda-calendar-wp]` in a page or an article ( you can also display only one "bookable item" : `[sagenda-calendar-wp bookableitem="my bookable item name"]`).
+4. Use the shortcode `[sagenda-calendar-wp]` in a page or an article.
-    OR Use the shortcode `[sagenda-calendar-wp view="calendar"]` to display a month / week / day view. [in BETA testing for now!]

 SUPPORT THIPS : any error message? try to update to the last version of WordPress and use PHP 7 or higher !